 Ovarian cancer is one of the deadliest cancers in women, in part because it is often detected at an advanced stage.
-It occurs most frequently in women who are between 40 and 65 years of age.
-Each year, about 20,000 women in the United States get ovarian cancer.
-Among women in the United States, ovarian cancer is the tenth most common cancer and the fifth leading cause of cancer death.
-Treatment works best when ovarian cancer is found in its early stages.
+This form of cancer predominantly affects women aged between 40 and 65.
+Globally, ovarian cancer ranks as the seventh most common cancer in women.
+In 2020, 313,959 women worldwide were diagnosed with ovarian cancer, leading to 200,700 deaths globally.
+Treatment works best when ovarian cancer is identified during its early stages.

 Ovarian cancer symptoms